 Tracey Beale is a Baltimore-based experimental metalsmith and jewelry designer, exploring new and traditional methods of jewelry making, and metal wall art.
 Her work is a collection of modern relics rooted in spirituality.

-Tracey Beale is an experimental metalsmith and jewelry designer, exploring new and traditional methods of jewelry making, and metal wall art.
-She combines sterling silver, copper, brass, and gold with sentimental and found objects such as, shattered glass, ashes, flowers, concrete and, manipulated solder.
-Tracey uses jewelry design as a method of storytelling, capturing the simple and complex experiences of life, love, power transformation, joy, death, self-expression, and self-examination.
+Tracey combines sterling silver, copper, brass, and gold with sentimental and found objects such as, shattered glass, ashes, flowers, concrete and, manipulated solder.
+She uses jewelry design as a method of storytelling, capturing the simple and complex experiences of life, power, transformation, joy, death and self-examination.

 “Metal is beautiful and God-made, it has a lifetime longer than the one we're living.
-Working with metal feels is like creating a legacy.
-I hope my designs and the stories that inspired them are passed down for generations.”
+Working with metal feels is like creating a legacy.”

-Her series of metal wall art is created in partnership with her father Roosevelt Beale.
-She attributes her talents and passion to create to God and her family.
+Her love for jewelry and appreciation for it's intrinsic value came from her parents.
+She makes her series of metal wall art in partnership with her father Roosevelt Beale and attributes her passion to create to God and her family.